Archaeology • Anthropology and Photography

 Life at Home in the Twenty-First Century: 32 Families Open Their Doors

-Recipient of the Jo Anne Stolaroff Cotsen Prize
+Winner of the Jo Anne Stolaroff Cotsen Prize

 Life at Home in the Twenty-First Century cross-cuts the ranks of important books on social history, consumerism, contemporary culture, the meaning of material culture, domestic architecture, and household ethnoarchaeology.
 It is a distant cousin of Material World and Hungry Planet in content and style, but represents a blend of rigorous science and photography that these books can claim.
 Using archaeological approaches to human material culture, this volume offers unprecedented access to the middle-class American home through the kaleidoscopic lens of no-limits photography and many kinds of never-before acquired data about how people actually live their lives at home.